 Out of thought came the word

-SEX AND RACE: Online dating as a black woman has more hazards than it does for white females.
-Many single black women face racial stereotyping and abuse at the hands of white male online daters on apps such as ‘Tinder’.
+SEX, RACE & TINDER: Black women face more hazards online dating than their white female counterparts.
+Many single females of colour face racial stereotyping and abuse at the hands of white male online daters on apps such as ‘Tinder’.

-FOR OVER 60 YEARS SINCE the Second World War, finding love through friends was the most common way that heterosexual couples met — but since 2009 this has been in rapid decline.
-In America today online dating is now by far the most common way people now find each other.
-In the UK the figures show the same trend.
-A 2018 study of 2,000 people by the BBC reported that 45 per cent of 16-34-year-olds had used online dating at some point, and that only 18 per cent of them met their current partner through friends, family or on a blind date.
+IN AMERICA ONLINE DATING APPS are now the most common way single people meet, while in the UK the figures are following the same trend.
+A 2018 study of 2,000 people by the BBC reported that 45 per cent of 16-34 year-olds had used online dating at some point, and that only 18 per cent of them met their current partner through friends, family or on a blind date.

 Nevertheless, the new online dating experience differs greatly according to race, as I outline in my new guide to Internet dating.
 A blog post by dating app ‘OkCupid’s co-founder, Christian Rudder, noted that data collected from heterosexual users showed that the strongest biases were against single black women and East Asian men online dating.
 Most males on the site rated black women as less attractive than women of other ethnicities.
 It also reported that they received 25 per cent fewer first messages on the ‘OkCupid’ app than women of all other ethnicities.
 This comes on the back of research revealing the black women are already the most abused group within social media generally.

 The overall statistics on who swipes who overwhelmingly conclude that most white people choose other white people within online dating apps.
 Research conducted by Gerald Mendelsohn, Professor of Psychology at the University of California, revealed that over 80 per cent of the online contacts initiated by white members were to other white members, with only three per cent to black members.
 By definition, blacks within online dating apps are at an inherent disadvantage to whites.